Options at retirement

 We offer a range of flexible options for accessing your pension.
 There are no hidden costs – it’s all included in your SIPP fee.

-- Deciding how to use your pension to meet your income requirements is not always easy.
-If you have any questions, we recommend speaking with Pension Wise or an independent financial adviser.
+Deciding how to use your pension to meet your income requirements is not always easy.
+If you have any questions, we recommend speaking with Pension Wise (a service from MoneyHelper), or an independent financial adviser.

-- Some people find that combining multiple pensions into their SIPP makes retirement planning simpler.
-Again, you should take advice on this.
+You might find that combining several pensions into a SIPP makes retirement planning simpler.
+You should take advice on this.

-- Some options are not reversible, so make sure you are certain before you go ahead.
+Some options are irreversible, so make sure you are certain before you go ahead.

 Income drawdown